berkeleyhackclub/BeginnerPython/README.md

 # To use in H205 Lab (Mac OSX):

 **1.)
 Download this zip file.**
-- Just click 'download zip', save to your desktop or documents
+- Just click 'Clone or download' > 'Download Zip', save to your desktop or documents
 - Video here: https://www.youtube.com/watch?v=xolUBXphO94

 **2.)
 Open terminal.
 This can be done by going to search bar, and typing 'terminal', then open.**